Skip to contents

 bar_alpha

-A numeric value specifying the alpha of the bars.
+A numeric value in [0, 1] for the transparency of the rug bars.
+Default: 1.

 bar_width